GolfBravoSierra/GolfBravoSierra/README.md

 # ▶ About Me:
 My name is Giovani Bellini dos Santos; I'm studying computer engeneering on PUC campinas.
-Yes I'm from Brazil... and that is I realy don't know what more to wirte so... feel free to look around I know is a mess but I will oganize it... maybe >:D
+Yes I'm from Brazil... and that is I really don't know what more to wirte so... feel free to look around I know is a mess but I will oganize it... maybe >:D

 ## 📫 Socials: